About the author:

 ★ ★ ★ ★ Rating: 4 stars out of 5 (looser slots than average, plus the ocean beach)

 The Clearwater Casino is located in Suquamish, WA (on Bainbridge Island) and is just a ferry ride away from Seattle.
 The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and earn 50 points on your club card (which equates to $200 of wagering).
 The Clearwater is a nice, large casino with 34 table games and 1390 slot machine games.
 The slot machines are a good mix of older "retro" games and the newest games, but the big drawback here is that the Clearwater has the stingiest, tightest slots of any casino I've been to in Washington State.
-That is, I've been here six times over the past 12 months and have only come out ahead twice!
+That is, I've been here at least a dozen times over the past 12 months and have only come out ahead 50% of the time.
+In fact, my worst gambling sessions have been at this casino, which wiped out all my winning sessions.
 The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every four dollars wagered (the stingiest rewards of all the casinos I've been to).
 On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food (they do seem to send better coupons if you stay away for a while).
-The best part about going to the Clearwater is the ferry trip to/from Seattle, and I would go here more often if the slots weren't so stingy.
-I will say I was lucky enough to win a $2000 jackpot here in 2013, but lost most of that on my next visit.
+To their credit, the Clearwater does have one of the most affordable buffets I've had in a casino ($14.95 on weekdays, two-for one on Tuesdays and Wednesdays) and it is quite tasty, so if you visit the Clearwater and are hungry, check it out.
+Over all, the best part about going to the Clearwater is the ferry trip to and from Seattle, and I would go here more often if the slots weren't so stingy.
+I will say I was lucky enough to win a $2000 jackpot here in 2013, but lost most of that on my next visits.

-★ ★ Rating: 2 stars out of 5 (Nice casino, but horrid payouts on the slots)
+★ ★ Rating: 2 stars out of 5 (Nice casino and buffet, but horrid payouts on the slots)

 The Snoqualmie Casino is located approximately 30 miles east of Seattle in Snoqualmie, WA.
 The Snoqualmie is a rather large casino with 50 table games and 1700 slot machine games; the slot machines being a good mix of older "retro" games and the newest games.
 I've only been to the Snoqualmie Casino a few times, I usually hit it on the way back from visiting the nearby Snoqualmie Falls (which is a must see).
 Quite frankly I have never won money playing the slots here, although I did not spend a lot of time playing the games here so I cannot really judge how loose the payouts are other than to say they seem below average.
 Judging by other reviews I've read on YELP, many others seem to agree.
 The Snoqualmie does offer shuttle service to and from the casino in the outlying areas, but the shuttle service times are quite limited and with a ten dollar cost.
 Overall, I'd say the best thing about the Snoqualmie Casino is the nearby Snoqualmie Falls.